Last Updated on

 Buying a website is expensive.
 Paying people to design pretty graphics and write engaging content is expensive.
 Chasing down backlinks is tedious and time-consuming on top of all the costs.

-Even beyond the lower cost, rented websites offer unique advantages to certain clients.
-Understanding who they are will help you throughout the development of your first and future sites.
+Even beyond the lower cost, rank and rent websites offer unique advantages to certain clients.
+Understanding who they are will help you throughout the development of your first website and any future sites.

 Starting from scratch with a website can take a while before it gains some traction in the SERPs.
-Even a local business that attracts a lot of foot traffic won’t start ranking in Google immediately.
+Even a local business that attracts a lot of foot traffic won’t start ranking in search engines immediately.

 In addition, many local business owners perceive online marketing and SEO as intimidating, to say the least.
 You’re the bridge.

-For any business that’s brand new, from restaurants to plastic surgeons, renting a website is a great way to skip the sandbox period to immediately start showing up for some searches.
+For any local business that’s brand new, from restaurants to plastic surgeons, renting a website is a great way to skip the sandbox period to immediately start showing up in search engines.

 Businesses that rely on leads